perez987/AppleHDA-back-on-macOS-26-Tahoe/README.md

 ### Requirements for MyKextInstaller and SimpleLoader

-- Tahoe Beta 1 Kernel Debug Kit ([KDK 26.0 build 25A5279m](https://developer.apple.com/download/all/?q=kernel)).
-You must download and install it yourself before using the app.
+- Tahoe beta 1 Kernel Debug Kit ([KDK 26.0 build 25A5279m](https://developer.apple.com/download/all/?q=kernel)).
+You must download and install it yourself before using SimpleLoader, MyKextInstaller downloads and installs it for you.
 Updating Tahoe partially breaks KDK installation, and you will need to reinstall it
 - AppleALC version 1.9.5 or later in the OpenCore Kexts folder and in config.plist (as usual)
 - config.plist: csr-active-config=03080000 (SIP partially disabled)
 - AppleHDA.kext extracted from the KDK.
 The default path is